Fall and Spring Semesters: 12 to 15 credit hours for undergraduate students and nine credit hours for graduate students.

 Tips for Non-Degree Undergraduate and Graduate Students:

-- You can enroll in one graduate (5000-level) course, with permission from the professor and the IPO academic advisor.
+- If you are Undergraduate student, you can enroll in one graduate (5000-level) course, with permission from the professor and the IPO academic advisor.
 You must send an email to email@example.com with a short paragraph stating why you want to take the course, your academic preparation for that course and how the course fits into your academic career plans.

 - Make sure that you fulfilled the prerequisites for the courses, as noted in the AUC catalog.